Malmis1/project-group12/DESIGN.md

 ## Hierarchy and layout

-TODO: Write guideline for hierarchy and layout.

-The most essential information and functionality is located at the topmost of the landing page.
+The most essential information and functionality is located at the topmost of each page.
+Generally, the main page has a hero section, a general overview of some courses, and some extra functionality or information underneath.
+Pages will also have a header and footer that are located at the topmost and bottommost of the page respectively.
+The header contains the most essential information and functionality, such as the logo, search bar, log in/sign up and shopping cart.
+The footer contains links to various information (for example: policies, contact information, sitemap, etc...) as well as a disclaimer that describes the webpage being a result of a group project.
+Generally, each section will have layouts that suits the contents inside.
+For example, using grid layout for the overview over courses, or centered contents inside the hero section.

 ## Images